-189. Numerous procedural anomalies characterized the promulgation and publication of the Rule.
-In addition to the purges of high-level DHS and USCIS officials, see infra ¶¶ 218, 223-24, 232, the Trump Administration has cut short the period of public and Congressional feedback that typically follows the closing of the notice-and-comment period.
+228. Numerous procedural anomalies characterized the promulgation and publication of the Rule.
+In addition to the purges of high-level DHS and USCIS officials, see infra ¶¶ 257, 262-63, 271, as well as the and unlawful appointments of DHS and USCIS officials, see supra ¶¶ 186-222, the Trump Administration has cut short the period of public and Congressional feedback that typically follows the closing of the notice-and-comment period.

-190. Shortly before the publication of the final Rule, in a process required by a longstanding Executive Order, the Office of Interagency Affairs ("OIRA"), a component of the Office of Management and Budget, scheduled a series of meetings with stakeholders regarding the impacts of the Rule.
+229. Shortly before the publication of the final Rule, in a process required by a longstanding Executive Order, the Office of Interagency Affairs ("OIRA"), a component of the Office of Management and Budget, scheduled a series of meetings with stakeholders regarding the impacts of the Rule.
 See Executive Order 12,866 (1993).
 Although representatives from numerous state and local governments, as well as nationally known advocacy groups, scheduled meetings with OIRA to present their points of view on the Rule and its implementation, OIRA cut short the public feedback process, taking just a few meetings and cancelling the rest.